papis/papis/doc/source/default-settings.rst

   the documents according to this sort field.
 For instance, if you want your documents by default to be sorted by ``year``, you would set ``sort-field = year``.

+.. papis-config:: time-stamp

+  Wether or not to add a timestamp to a document when is being added to papis.
+If documents have a timestamp, then they will be sortable using `--sort time-added` option.